ska-telescope/tango-example/README.md

    just contain unit tests using DeviceTestContext, or should they also contain integration tests using Tango client?
 When unit testing using DeviceTestContext, how should other devices be mocked?

+TODO

+counter with pogo
+calendar with example for...
+unit tests
+integration tests
+functional or integration with real devices